hamuro80/deepstomp/README.md

 - Guitar (or general musical instrument) tuner
 - Parameter control and preset management for single- and multi-effect modes
 - Automatic calibration for 16-bit PWM output
+- Calibration operation mode for calibrating the ADC expansion circuitry
 - Serial debugging display to monitor some internal parameters and signal probes

 IMPLEMENTED EFFECT MODULES